rachelcolby11/portfolio-kami/_portfolio/1-bloccit.md

 {:.center}
 ### Overview

-Bloccit, a Reddit replica, is the first app I made as a Bloc student.
+Bloccit, a Reddit replica, is the first Ruby on Rails app I built.
 Bloccit is a Ruby on Rails app that lets users post, comment, and vote on links and content.

 {:.center}
 ### Features